-BMW sells cars globally despite tariffs, no reason to change Mexico plans -board member
+BMW sells cars globally despite tariffs, no reason to change Mexico plans - board member

-The automaker also foresees no immediate change to its investment plans for the North American region, said Oliver Zipse, BMW board member in charge of production.
+The automaker also foresees no immediate change to its investment plans for North America, said Oliver Zipse, BMW board member in charge of production.

-Zipse was in the central Mexican city of San Luis Potosi for the inauguration of a $1 billion BMW plant.
+Zipse was in the central Mexican city of San Luis Potosi for the inauguration of a $1 billion (£788 million) BMW plant.

 Still, other automakers have warned that the imposition of punitive duties on Mexican imports could be damaging to the industry, with Toyota Motor Corp saying on Tuesday the proposal could cost its major suppliers $1 billion.